 This sheet details the revenue received by the licensee from excluded services or for de minimis activities.

-Reconciliation to statutory accounts
+Reconciliation to statutory accounts (Not required for 2018-19 reporting)

 The purpose of this sheet is to reconcile the amount shown in the revenue return pack to the amount in the regulatory accounts.
 The revenue from the regulatory accounts is required to be input in this sheet.